gazebosim/gz-gui/tutorials/05_style.md

 * Setting environment variables (env)
 * Through Ignition GUI config files (config)

-If styles are set from multiple sources, this is the order in which they take precendence:
+If styles are set from multiple sources, this is the order in which they take precedence:

 **GUI > config > env**